-SLB is related to other lace bugs including the azalea lace bug and the olive lace bug, SLB foliar damage resembles that seen by other lace bugs, with adults and nymphs feeding on the leaf undersides.
+SLB is related to other lace bugs including the azalea lace bug and the olive lace bug.
+SLB foliar damage resembles those by other lace bugs, with adults and nymphs feeding on the leaf undersides.

 White stippling is the first indication of damage – progressing to bronzing and chlorosis with subsequent and premature leaf drop.
 Late summer infestations cause partial or complete defoliation.
 Damage to plane trees in Sydney is not affected by wet or dry seasons.

 Lifecycle of the SLB

 Details of the life history of SLB were recorded by Wade in 1917.
 He stated that mated pairs initiated colonies by laying eggs along leaf veins, typically near forks.